Mission: To engage and empower a community of advocates to advance a safe, beautiful, prosperous, and proud Far East Dallas.

 Capital improvements improve quality of life for all: FRI’s Bond Committee has successfully secured over $40MM in bond programs since 1998.
 These funds have improved our neighborhood streets, bridges, parks, provided flood mitigation and brought neighborhood amenities like our $8.5MM White Rock Hills Branch Library (2012), $400,000 for the White Rock Hills Park (2019), and $10MM for land acquisition for our future White Rock Hills Community Recreation CENTER!

-On the horizon: In 2021 construction begins on the Trinity Forest Spine Trail linking the Ash Creek Greenbelt, White Rock Hills Park, and future White Rock Hills Community Recreation CENTER to the city-wide trail system.
-These amenities will address our critical need for green and recreation space.
-FRI partners with White Rock United Methodist Church to develop the Owenwood Farm & Neighbor Space that provides programs and services NOW for the vulnerable in our community.
-We also work to identify programs to serve our area Seniors, one of our fastest growing demographics.
-FRI is addressing the Covid-19 crisis by providing communication and connection services between the community and emergency providers.
-FRI is a “backbone” organization that guides vision and strategy, raises funds, convenes meetings, aligns activities, builds public goodwill, and mobilizes resources for Far East Dallas.
+On the horizon: The grand opening of the Trinity Forest Spine Trail is scheduled for Spring 2023, Highland Road reconstruction was finished in 2022, linking the Ash Creek Greenbelt, White Rock Hills Park, and future White Rock Hills Recreation CENTER to the city-wide trail system.
+These amenities address our critical need for green and recreation space.
+On the horizon: a new Senior Activity Center, Ash Creek Trail, and intersection improvements.
+FRI is a “backbone” organization that guides vision and strategy, raises funds, convenes meetings, aligns activities, builds public goodwill, and mobilizes resources for Far East Dallas that strengthen families and children.
+FRI advocates, communicates, connects, and leads the residents of Far East Dallas.
+Our collaborative efforts help partner nonprofits, faith communities, and other organization accelerate and enhance on their missions.